nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     Example of usage:

         timetable
+    TODO: update image
     ![](images/capture3.png)`

-2) Displays the timetable of the selected contact.
+2) Displays the timetable of a selected contact.
+You will need to key in the **Contact Index** of the selected contact.

     Format: